-Much of the fun comes from a strong supporting cast.
-Gary Busey plays Chet with just the right mix of grumpiness and warmth.
+Much of the fun comes from the strong supporting cast.
+Busey plays Chet with just the right mix of grumpiness and warmth.
 John Candy portrays the lovable blowhard baseball announcer with gusto.
-And first-time director Daniel Stern injects his movie with over-the-top comic relief both from in front of and behind the camera.
-And kids will like Henry, the dork in way over his head.
-Kids who've stood, scared to death, in front of their class will understand the intense pressure Henry feels when he first steps on the mound.
+And first-time director Daniel Stern injects the movie with over-the-top comic relief both from in front of and behind the camera.
+It helps, too, that kids will like and identify with Henry, the dork in way over his head.
+Anyone who's stood, scared to death, in front of their class will understand the intense pressure he feels when he first steps on the mound.

 Did we miss something on diversity?